PYDuquesnoy/SAMDemo/README.md

 The following Workshop can be run on any platform that supports docker.

-Here we focus on running it with Docker for Windows, using Linux containers.
+Is has been tested on Docker for Linux and Docker for Windows.